meliton/WD-My-Cloud-Mods/install/Readme.md

 ## Using the Installers

-Use `curl -L http://meliton.github.io/testinstall.sh | bash` with custom installer to install specific programs...
+Use `curl -L http://meliton.github.io/testinstall.sh | bash` to install specific programs...

 ### Deprecated